CruiseOutlook

 Top Things to Do

-• Visit the ancient Mayan ruins of Kohunlich and Dzibanche
+• Visit the ancient Mayan ruins of Kohunlich or Chacchoben.

-• Relax on the beautiful beaches of Mahahual
+• Relax on the pristine beaches of Mahahual.

-• Explore the Costa Maya port area with shops and local cuisine
+• Explore the lively port village with shops, bars, and restaurants.

 Typical Weather

-Costa Maya enjoys a tropical climate, characterized by warm temperatures year-round.
-The best time to visit is from November to April when the weather is cooler and drier, while the summer months can be hot and humid, with a higher chance of rain.
+Costa Maya experiences a tropical climate, with warm temperatures year-round and a wet season from June to October.
+The best time to visit is during the dry season from November to April when the weather is cooler and less humid, while the summer months can be hot and rainy.

 What to Pack